FAQs for Researchers

 4. What is iRIS?

-TAMU uses an online submission system for IRB applications called iRIS that can be found at the following URL: https://imedris.tamu.edu/. iRIS uses the same username and password as the SSO System.
+TAMU uses an online submission system for IRB applications called iRIS.
+The portal is found at https://vpr.tamu.edu/compliance. iRIS uses the same username and password as the SSO System.

 5. What is CITI training?
 When must it be renewed?